 Once you’re done watching the videos, and you’ve taken notes and read through the practice problems once, go back to the Google Testing Center and fire up the test.
 It will open up a browser that doesn’t let you escape, so make sure to open up a second browser, and include the following 5 tabs: Analytics Help Center, your Actual Google Analytics Account, the GAIQ Lessons, the Analytics IP Address Traffic Exclusion Tool (this is only 1 question on the test) and of course the big G itself.

 Slingshot SEO has proposed a strategy for taking the test that worked really well for me: Do all the easy questions first.
-If you have some idea of what the answer might be, “mark” the question.
+If you have some idea of what the answer might be, the test gives you an option to “mark” the question.
+Mark it.
 If you have absolutely no idea, leave it blank.
 Once you’re done with the easy ones, it will bring you to a screen that allows you to review either the marked questions, the blank questions, or all questions.
-This way, on your second time through, you can tackle the marked questions first because they are the ones that you have a good shot of getting correct.
-Afterwards, you can work on your hail mary questions.
+This way, on your second time through, you can tackle the “marked questions” first because they are the ones that you have a good shot of getting correct.
+Afterwards, you can work on your “oh my god I have no idea what’s going on” questions.

 The test takes an hour and a half.
 I used up all the time.
 If you fail, it’ll cost you another $50, and they won’t let you take it for another 2 weeks (although, you can just create another Google account and take it if you’d like, but that’s annoying).